lindenbaum/eipmi/README.md

 A session may be shared between mutliple processes.
 While the requests of one process will be synchronous and thus ordered, requests from different processes will not block each other.
-However, flow control is performed over all requests of a session.
-If a maximum of 8 pending requests is reached new requests will be queued and sent as pending requests get completed.
+However, flow control is not performed by the session and a user has to ensure that only a limited number of processes issue concurrent requests over the same session.

+An established session will be kept alive by the session state machine until `eipmi:close/1` gets called.

 ### Asynchronous Events